 We are extremely lucky to be the home of Grub Kitchen: the UK’s first full-time edible insect café/restaurant.
 However, it’s not just insects on the menu and the main ethos of Grub Kitchen is serving freshly-cooked, full-flavoured, local and sustainable food.
-Plant-based and children’s dishes are always available.
+There is a focus on plant-based dishes and children’s meals are always available.

-Unless otherwise stated on the booking page, Grub Kitchen is open when the Bug Farm is open.
-Lunch is served from 12:00 noon – 2:30 pm (until 3:30 pm during school holidays) and teas, coffees and cakes are available all day.
+Unless otherwise stated on the booking page, Grub Kitchen is open when The Bug Farm is open.
+Lunch is served from 12:00 noon – 2:30 pm (until 3:30 pm during Welsh school holidays) and teas, coffees and cakes are available all day.